Amalfi-Festival/amalfi-festival-org/index.md

 ## We Appreciate Your Support!

-Donations help keep the festival alive and thriving.
-Help extend the legacy of this unique festival, and bring experiences of a lifetime to the artists and musicians looking for inspiration along the beautiful Amalfi Coast.
+Your donations keep the festival thriving and provide much needed scholarship funds.
+Help extend the legacy of this unique festival and bring experiences of a lifetime to the artists and musicians seeking inspiration in this historic part of Italy.

 <a class="button" href="{{ site.baseurl }}{% link donations.md %}">Donate Now</a>